MicroEJ/docs/PlatformDeveloperGuide/platformOverview.rst

 The steps are as follow:

 1. Create a new MicroEJ Platform configuration project.
-This project describes the MicroEJ Platform to build (MicroEJ architecture, metadata, etc.).
+This project describes the MicroEJ Platform to build (MicroEJ Architecture, metadata, etc.).

 2. Select which modules provided by the MicroEJ Architecture will be